Lead-Free Solders and Your Process…

 - Dull grainy finish

-Because lead-free solders have higher melting temperatures than solders containing lead, there is an immediate tendency to turn up the temperature on the soldering system.
+Because lead-free solders have higher melting temperatures than solders containing lead, there is an immediate tendency to turn up the temperature on the soldering station.
 Higher operating temperatures do not make the process quicker and introduce unnecessary risk factors.
-Leaded solder typically melts at 363 °F and lead-free solders melt in the neighborhood of 425 °F, an iron set at 650 or 700 °F will still melt lead-free solder.
+Leaded solder typically melts at 363 °F and lead-free solders melt in the neighborhood of 425 °F, a soldering iron set at 650 or 700 °F will still melt lead-free solder.
 The issue isn’t temperature; it’s the ability of your iron/tip configuration to transfer heat to the work efficiently and the heater’s ability to keep up with the heat loss into the work.
 High performance tips are available from several manufacturers and an evaluation should be undertaken to thoroughly understand how efficiently heat is being transferred from your existing tips to the work.

 Lead-free solders generally do not wet or spread as well as lead containing solders.
 When creating a joint, additional dwell time is needed to ensure a good joint.
 Turning up the temperature to go “faster” will only result in a poor quality joint.
 Operators must slow down and be patient.
 When working with lead-free solders the likelihood of leaving bridges, opens, and insufficient solder defects behind is higher.
 Again, it is important for operators to be patient and to take their time when creating solder joints.